-EDIT: DUE TO THE POTENTIAL OF A STORM IN THE GULF THIS WEEKEND, THE RODEO HAS BEEN POSTPONED TO AUG.
+EDIT: DUE TO HURRICANE BARRY, THE RODEO HAS BEEN POSTPONED TO AUG.
 9-10.

 Last July, the South Lafourche community was shaken by news of Riley Bourgeois’ drowning.